tdwg/camtrap-dp/pages/faq.md

 We recommend this approach for storing additional information.
 It allows for easier parsing and merging of tables and is more flexible than using tags.

-For more details, see [this github issue](https://github.com/tdwg/camtrap-dp/issues/358).
+For more details, see [this GitHub issue](https://github.com/tdwg/camtrap-dp/issues/358).

 {:id="merge"}